-I’m a ski bum.
+I’m busy launching Meld.
 Previously I was VP of Marketing Operations at Redfin, where I had worked for over seven years, seeing it go from a handful of people to a company on the verge of an IPO.

 Previously I was one of the three founders of Transpose LLC, a company focused on delivering collaborative systems for knowledge management and trust on the Internet.
 Transpose was headquartered in Maine.